 Next time you make pancakes, skip the eggs and make “flax eggs” for extra omega-3s and health benefits.
 Mix 1 tablespoon of ground flaxseeds with 3 tablespoons of water and refrigerate for about 10 minutes.
 Tip: Add some extra oil to the mix when using ‘flax-eggs’.
 Plant Paradox approved!

 Try using a coffee bean grinder for whole flaxseeds.

 Tip: Buy whole flaxseeds and grind them in a coffee bean grinder to receive the maximum health benefits.

 Click here for the one we use, it works great with flaxseeds.

 Almost no soy.
 Plant-based friends, don’t despair, tempeh is still on the menu! *Crowd cheers* If you haven’t tried tempeh before, going low-lectin is a great reason to try it now.
 Make sure to pick up ‘grain free’ tempeh.
 Tempeh is easy to cook and flavor.
 We like it best when boiled for about 10 minutes in some veggie broth or spiced water and then cut into strips or chunks and cooked in a pan with olive oil, spices, and Coconut Dream garlic or teriyaki sauce… and don’t forget the coconut aminos!
 Pair with some cauliflower rice to create a delicious low-lectin dinner.

 |Lightlife Organic Original Tempeh||

 9. Taco Shells

-Two words.
-Taco.
+One word, Tacos.
 Shells.
-Everyone should be able to have tacos if they want, even those who choose to partake in the Plant Paradox diet.
+Everyone should be able to enjoy tacos if they want, even those who choose to partake in the Plant Paradox diet.
 Thanks to Siete, the dream of grain free taco shells is a reality.
-(Pair with the jackfruit from #10 or some spiced cauliflower)
+(Fill them with the jackfruit from #10 or some spiced cauliflower)